imadenigma/Me/readme.md

 - 🤠 I like developing, watching movies and listening to music 🤘
 - 💬 How to reach me: Johan Liebert#8263 or in case i changed the username that's the id: 558341351775666182.
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I spend almost 10hrs in front of my computer 💻.
+- ⚡ Fun fact: I spend almost 10hrs per day in front of my computer 💻.

 **Languages and Tools:**